-Tables 3.1 - 3.17 Producer Single Commodity Transfers contain producer SCT by commodity, which are calculated for China for the following commodities: wheat, maize, rice, soybeans, rapeseed, groundnuts, sugar, milk, beef and veal, pig meat, poultry meat, sheep meat, eggs, apples, fruit and vegetables imported, fruit and vegetables exported, cotton.
+Tables 3.1 - 3.17 Producer Single Commodity Transfers contain producer SCT by commodity, which are calculated for China for the following commodities: wheat, maize, rice, soybeans, rapeseed, peanuts, sugar cane, milk, beef and veal, pig meat, poultry, sheep meat, eggs, apples, imported fruit and vegetables, exported fruit and vegetables and cotton, provided that the value of production of that commodity exceeds 1% of the total value of production.
 In addition, SCT for "other commodities" is also calculated (Table 3.18), which covers transfers to single commodities other than MPS commodities.
 All data sets in the calculation of producer SCT by commodity come from Tables 1 and 4.1-4.18 where definitions are included.